crystal-cheung/tipsForFindingFirstINTERNSHIPAfterCovid/README.md

 - Work hard do not be lazy
 - There are always tons of resource online and from your friends and network
   - do not panic or be shy
+- Do not get discouraged, everytime takes time and you can make it!